art-bashkirev/ride-matcher-service/README.md

 * `REDIS_HOST`, `REDIS_PORT`, `REDIS_DB`, `REDIS_USERNAME`, `REDIS_PASSWORD` (optional): Fallback Redis parameters used only when `REDIS_URL` is not provided.
 * `MONGODB_URL` (optional): Full MongoDB connection string (including credentials if needed).
 Takes precedence over the individual host credentials below.
 * `MONGODB_DATABASE`, `MONGODB_STATIONS_COLLECTION`, `MONGODB_SEARCH_RESULTS_COLLECTION` (optional): Override default database/collection names used for station metadata and ride matching state.
+* `AXIOM_DATASET` (optional): Override the dataset name used by the Axiom handler (defaults to `ride-matcher-service`).
+* `AXIOM_TOKEN` (optional): Bearer token passed to the Axiom client.
+When provided, logging will stream to Axiom using the global handler.

+Axiom logging activates automatically whenever `AXIOM_TOKEN` is set (either via environment variable or the SDK’s config resolution).

 ### Running (HTTP health + Telegram bot)